koalakid1/blog/frontend/README.md

 **Why include `.vscode/extensions.json`?**

-Other templates indirectly recommend extensions via the README, but this file allows VS Code to prompt the user to install the recommended extension upon opening the project.
+Other templates indirectly recommend extensions via the README, but this file allows VS Code to prompt the account to install the recommended extension upon opening the project.

 **Why enable `allowJs` in the TS template?**